 What can cause a dealership to deny a warranty claim?

-Well, as mentioned above, a simple 2” leveling kit will not and should not void any warranty claims, unless said kit has caused additional strain on other OEM components causing it to fail.
+Well, as mentioned above, a simple 2” leveling kit with 35s technically should not void any warranty claims, unless said kit has caused additional strain on other OEM components, thus causing it to fail.
 This could be caused by a variety of reasons.
-The onus will then be on the dealership to prove that fact beyond any reasonable doubt.
+In this instance, the responsibility will be on the dealership to prove that fact beyond any reasonable doubt before rejecting the claim and warranty repair.

-No modification to a truck will void a warranty unless the dealer can prove it.
+No modification to a truck will void a warranty unless the dealer or vehicle manufacturer can prove that the defects are a direct result of the aftermarket part or a result of poor workmanship.

 Always must make sure you understand your truck’s warranty and limitations since manufacturers can insert these types of caveats on their warranty, which is perfectly acceptable and reasonable.

-Remember, when making any modification to your 4WD truck you are altering the engineer’s original design.
-Whether you think it’s for the better is irrelevant to them.
+NB: Remember, when making any modification to your 4WD truck you are altering the engineer’s original design.
+Whether you think it’s for the better is irrelevant to the vehicle manufacturer.

 If, however, you installed the kit yourself or had an aftermarket place do it, the fact remains you are accepting that anything going wrong with related components as a result of the modification would be on you.